zzzkasper-1995/react-native-markdown-display/README.md

   + Sub-lists are made by indenting 2 spaces:
     - Marker character change forces new list start:
       * Ac tristique libero volutpat at
-      + Facilisis in pretium nisl aliquet
+      + Facilisis in pretium nisl aliquet.
+This is a very long list item that will surely wrap onto the next line.
       - Nulla volutpat aliquam velit
   + Very easy!

   Ordered

   1. Lorem ipsum dolor sit amet
-  2. Consectetur adipiscing elit
+  2. Consectetur adipiscing elit.
+This is a very long list item that will surely wrap onto the next line.
   3. Integer molestie lorem at massa

   Start numbering with offset: